First Point of Contact & Frequently Asked Questions

 All documents and information at the very least are required for client registration via email in high-quality format, preferably in colour, to be able to dispatch the company documents directly to you.
 Client registration procedures are to be completed as per regulation requirements before fulfilling your orders; the same in all reputable jurisdictions.
 During the registration procedures, it is our job to ensure we “know our client” (KYC) and that any planned activity or business will be in agreement with the laws of Seychelles.
 Additionally, we have to make sure the IBC remains compliant once operational.

 Alternativley, if your time is restricted a ready-made shelf company could help you meet your deadline.
-After receiving all your documents and information for your registration, documents can be despatched straight away thereafter.
+After receiving all your documents and information for your registration, documents can be dispatched straight away thereafter.

 Otherwise, it would be at the discretion of our directors whether to issue documents before we have received your original registration documents and other information.
 If you were referred to us by a long-standing and respected client, affiliate or other contact, the directors may consider your special requests.